(81) The purpose of a deadman

 Tampering with a badge reader cannot open the door, so this is irrelevant.
 Logging the entry attempts may be of limited value.
 The biggest risk is from unauthorized individuals who can enter the data center, whether they are employees or not.
 Thus, a process of deactivating lost or stolen badges is important.
 The configuration of the system does not change frequently, therefore frequent backup is not necessary.

-(84) Which of the following physical access controls effectively reduces the risk of piggybacking?
+physical access controls effectively reduces the risk of piggybacking?

 A. Biometric door locks